OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ## Multi-Factor Authentication

 [Multi-factor authentication (MFA)](Multifactor_Authentication_Cheat_Sheet.md) is by far the best defense against the majority of password-related attacks, including credential stuffing and password spraying, with analysis by Microsoft suggesting that it would have stopped [99.9% of account compromises](https://techcommunity.microsoft.com/t5/Azure-Active-Directory-Identity/Your-Pa-word-doesn-t-matter/ba-p/731984).
 As such, it should be implemented wherever possible.
-Historically, depending on the audience of the application, it may not have been practical or feasible to enforce the use of MFA, however with modern browsers and mobile devices now supporting FIDO2 Passkeys, MFA is attainable for most use cases.
+Historically, depending on the audience of the application, it may not have been practical or feasible to enforce the use of MFA, however with modern browsers and mobile devices now supporting FIDO2 Passkeys and other forms of MFA, it is attainable for most use cases.

 In order to balance security and usability, multi-factor authentication can be combined with other techniques to require the 2nd factor only in specific circumstances where there is reason to suspect that the login attempt may not be legitimate, such as a login from: